PRIVACY POLICY

 C. Data deletion and storage period

-D. Security by TLS/SSL
+D. Security through the use of TLS/SSL

 If you transmit your data to us via our website, we use current secure technologies, in particular the so-called “Transport Layer Security” transmission (TLS) (previously also known as “Secure Socket Layer” transmission (SSL)).
 All information and data transmitted using these secure methods is encrypted before being sent to us.
 This applies in particular to all personal data of our business partners, such as credit card number, bank code, bank account number, name and address.
-To additionally protect you and us from misuse, the IP address of your computer is transmitted to us.
-We would like to point out that encryption using these technical methods only works if the corresponding technical pre-settings have also been made on your side.

 We expressly point out that the functionality of our website may be limited if cookies are not accepted.

-Insofar as personal data are also processed through implemented cookies, which serve analysis and statistical purposes, the processing is carried out in accordance with Art.
+Insofar as personal data is also processed through implemented cookies, which serve analysis and statistical purposes, the processing is carried out in accordance with Art.
 6 para.
-1 a of the GDPR based on your consent, which you give us by your corresponding selection decision in our cookie consent banner.
-The same applies regarding your selection decision on marketing cookies.
-Your consent can be revoked at any time.
-To do this, call up our Cookie Consent banner again.
-You will find the link button to the banner under the designation “Cookie setting” on every sub-page of our website at the bottom of the screen.
+1 lit. a GDPR on the basis of your consent, which you give us through your corresponding selection decision in our cookie consent banner.
+The same applies with regard to your selection decision on marketing cookies.

 F. Individual processing operations